KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 {{< level 2 >}}

 Exercise: Create your own `for` loop example with a dictionary, using the `enumerate()` function, `try` and `except`, and `if` statements.
 Explain what your code does?
-Discuss in groups how you might improve eachothers code?
+Discuss in groups how you might improve each other's code?

 ::: {.callout-answer}
 Example answer: